Hunter690/ANI/README.md

 #### Broadcasting

-When using axis = 0, taking vertical columns of a matrix
+- When using `axis = 0`, taking vertical columns of a matrix
-When using axis = 1, taking horizontal rows of a matrix
+- When using `axis = 1`, taking horizontal rows of a matrix

 ```python
 np.dot() #matrix multiplication where you take row * column
 matrix * matrix #element-wise multiplication
 ```
-Broadcasting works on element-wise multiplication
+- Broadcasting works on element-wise multiplication

 Ex.
+`
 1. [1 2 3 4] + 100
    In the computer, it becomes:
    [1 2 3 4] + [100 100 100 100]
 2. [[1 2 3] [4 5 6]] + [100 200 300]
    Becomes
    [[1 2 3] [4 5 6]] + [[100 200 300] [100 200 300]]
+`

 ##### General Principle